telefonicaid/fiware-orion/doc/manuals/admin/metrics_api.md

 }
 ```

-Subservices names in the above structure are shown without the initial slash.
+Subservice names in the above structure are shown without the initial slash.
 E.g. if the subservice
-names is (as used in the `Fiware-ServicePath` header) `/gardens` then the key used for it would be
+name is (as used in the `Fiware-ServicePath` header) `/gardens` then the key used for it would be
 `gardens` (without `/`).
-Others slashes appart from the initial one are not removed, e.g. `/gardens/north`
+Others slashes apart from the initial one are not removed, e.g. `/gardens/north`
 uses the key `gardens/north`.

 Regarding subservice information object, keys are the name of the different metrics.